QubesOS/qubes-doc/developer/general/documentation-style-guide.md

 ### Do not use Markdown syntax for styling

-For example, there is a common temptation to use block quotes (lines beginning with the `>` character) in order to stylistically distinguish some portion of text from the rest of the document, e.g.:
+For example, there is a common temptation to use block quotations (created by beginning lines with the `>` character) in order to stylistically distinguish some portion of text from the rest of the document, e.g.:

 ```
 > Note: This is an important note!